 - The Origins of Keele University - ideal for visitors, staff and students who want to know why "Keele is Keele" and about the unique "Keele Experiment" which still informs our values and ethos

 - Keele Myths and Legends - ideal for staff and students who want to hear some of the more famous scandals, pranks, controversies and bizarre occurrences from Keele's Oral History

 A Heritage Guide can meet visitors to the university or offer an activity with students or staff to develop an awareness about this amazing place where we work, study and - many of us - live!
 Visit the Keele Heritage Guides webpage.

 First Decade: The Origins of Keele University 1950-1962

 STORIES, MYTHS AND LEGENDS

-Many alumni have been involved in supporting the Project with donations of stories, photographs, interviews, ephemera, student and university publications, advice, stories, film-clips, audio-clips, information and most important of all - memories!
+Many hundreds of alumni have been involved in supporting the Project with donations of stories, photographs, interviews, ephemera, COPIES OF student and university publications, advice, stories, film-clips, audio-clips, information and most important of all - memories!
 Alumni volunteering for the KOHP is coordinated by Brian Walker (1970) and Nici Hildebrandt (1975).